carlotatrx/dataprep/readme.md

 ## Description of the stations

-- _Barcelona_: From Stefan, he said original data and person of contact is Mariano Barriendos from Universitat de Barcelona
+* _Barcelona_: From Stefan, he said original data and person of contact is Mariano Barriendos from Universitat de Barcelona
-- _vor1763_: folders with various stations from IMPROVE, whose records start before 1763 but may continue to 19th century
+* _vor1763_: folders with various stations from IMPROVE, whose records start before 1763 but may continue to 19th century
-- _supplementarydata_: we don't know where they are from
+* _supplementarydata_: we don't know where they are from
-- _Ylitornio, Valencia_: from Stefan

 In the following it's described the changes applied to original files.
 The output files, saved in `station_timeseries_preprocessed` directory, all have the same format, `stationname_var.csv`, where `var` can be `PRMSL` for pressure or `TMP2m` for temperature.
 This doesn't mean necessarily that pressures have been reduced to mean sea level or that temperature is at 2m, but I'm using these abbreviations for consistency.